 Instructions

-- In a separate bowl, mix the barbecue sauce, Italian dressing, brown sugar, and Worcestershire sauce until well blended.
+- Sauce: In a separate bowl, mix the barbecue sauce, Italian dressing, brown sugar, and Worcestershire sauce until well blended.
 Pour the sauce over the chicken.

-- About 30 minutes prior to serving, shred the chicken.
+- Shred: About 30 minutes prior to serving, shred the chicken.
 You can do this inside the crockpot or by pulling the separate pieces of chicken out and onto a plate, shredding them, then returning it to the sauce.
 Honestly though, this part is simple no matter how you do it- the chicken is so tender it shreds easily.

 - Return the shredded chicken to the crockpot and stir into the sauce.
 Cook for the remaining 30 minutes.

-- Scoop out the meaty chicken filling and place it onto your hamburger buns.
+- Assemble and Serve: Scoop out the meaty chicken filling and place it onto your hamburger buns.
+Serve warm and enjoy.

 Video